 Demonstrating tactfulness by being careful with your words, knowing when to speak and when not to, and understanding the “air” on the set (an essential makeup artist tip for photoshoots) will provide your clients with this sense that you are a true professional, and you are committed to ensuring their complete satisfaction.
 Not only will they grow to trust you, but they will respect you as well.

 This is another valuable trait for makeup artists.
 The job will expose you to different kinds of people, and there will always be those personalities that are not at all easy to deal with.
 Some may even have poor attitudes.
-There are also those who are “flip-floppers” and continuously change their minds about what they want.
+Some are “flip-floppers” and continuously change their minds about what they want.

 Situations can also prove to be a challenge in makeup jobs.
 You may find yourself in a photoshoot wherein you cannot set up like you usually would, and other conditions come about to make your job more difficult.